 Often the cable still works, partially and you may not even realize it.
 If you use the wrong cable, your smartphone or laptop will take much longer to charge.

-If you use the wrong cable, your flash drive or external disk will take forever to copy even a small file.
+Connect the wrong cable and your flash drive or external disk will take forever to copy even a small file.

 My tip: Don’t rely on color coding your cables – or anything else for that matter.

 At first, I tried to say white cables were for charging, black cables were for high speed data, and grey cables were for video.